HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - Payer A knows the FHIR id of the Patient resource for Patient B
 - Payer A knows the appropriate LOINC codes for searching for HbA1c test results (e.g.: 4548-5 *Hemoglobin A1c/Hemoglobin.total in Blood*)

-Following guidance in US Core searches for all HbA1c test results by a date range using using the combination of the patient and code and date search parameters:
+Following the guidance in US Core searches for all HbA1c test results by a date range using the combination of the patient and code and date search parameters:

 `GET [base]/Observation?patient=[FHIR id]&code=[code]&date=gt[date]`